gnp/ident/docs/cusip.md

 You can determine whether or not a CUSIP is intended for private use by using the `isPrivateUse` method.
-A private use CUSIP is one that either `hasPrivateIssuer` or `isPrivateIssue`.
+A private use CUSIP is one that either `hasPrivateIssuer` or `hasPrivateIssue`.
 The has/is distinction is because a CUSIP represents ("is") an Issue (Security) offered by an "Issuer" (the Security "has" an Issuer).